bkvarda/xtremlib/README.md

 # xtremlib

-xtremlib is a PowerShell Module that acts as a wrapper for interactions with the XtremIO RESTful API This is currently incomplete, I intend to include most API functionality as well as make content more presentable
+xtremlib is a PowerShell Module that acts as a wrapper for interactions with the XtremIO RESTful API This is currently incomplete, I intend to include most API functionality as well as make content more presentable.

 ## Installation